stuycs-gh-classrooms/nxtm-p01-pd09-teamtemu/README.md

 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
 Theses can be customizations that are not part of the core requirements.

 - Multiple balls (with collision detection)
-- Blocks that you can't hit
+- Different types of blocks
 - Chance for paddle to "break" = instant lose

 ### Array Usage